-X. The English Bible as Literature.-(First Half-Year.)- Mo., We., Fr., 7:45.
-(Three term hours.)
+63. The English Bible as Literature.-(First Half-Year.)

-To the student of literature the Bible has a two-fold interest, entirely apart from its religious value: (1) It is itself noble literature; (2) It has influenced the literature of the English-speaking world more profoundly than has any other book.
+To the student of literature the Bible has a two-fold interest, entirely aparafrom its religious value: (1) It is itself noble literature; (2) It has influenced the literature of the English-speaking world more profoundly than has any other book.
 The object of this course is to help the student to see the beauty and the power of the Bible as literature-its narrative, its oratory, its exposition, its poetry and song.
 Recitations, lectures, oral and written reports.